What do you think happens when you screw up your VP of Sales hire?

 - Hiring a sales leader is the hardest hire to make for startups (complements of First Round):

-The truth is, oftentimes when a leader leaves, there’s going to be team members that follow them.
+The truth is, oftentimes when a leader leaves, there are going to be team members that follow them.
 Especially the people they hired directly or followed them over to work with them again.

 This creates a domino effect where one bad mishire leads to more people jumping ship and painful compounding consequences.